MikeMasiello/osTicket-Prereqs/README.md

 <img src="https://i.imgur.com/jqXym3Q.png" height="50%" width="50%" alt="register PHP "/>

 14.)
 Once those extensions enabled in IIS, rename one of the files in our osTicket folder.
-Go into the file explorer and search for C;\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php
+Go into the file explorer and search for C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php

 Rename the ost-sampleconfig.php to ost-config.php
 Refresh the osTicket site in your browse, observe the changes